advancedresearch/discrete/README.md

 One benefit with this approach is that you can start with a low dimension to make sure you understand the problem, and then expand to the real size of the space of possibilities afterwards.
-When a mathematical formula exists for e.g. counting possibilites, discrete spaces are used to test the first few numbers in the formula.
+For example, when a mathematical formula exists for e.g. counting possibilites, discrete spaces are used to test the first few numbers in the formula.

 Sometimes a large solution space contains symmetries such that it can be contracted to a smaller space.